-- 7. Ethical Awareness: Graduates will exhibit a strong commitment to ethical practice in behavior analysis, adhering to the ethical guidelines outlined by relevant professional organizations and demonstrating integrity and respect for individuals' rights and dignity. - 8.
+- 6. Performance Management: Graduates will understand principles and techniques of organizational behavior management, enabling them to better address behavioral issues with personnel and organizational settings and improve overall performance and effectiveness. - 7.
+Ethical Awareness: Graduates will exhibit a strong commitment to ethical practice in behavior analysis, adhering to the ethical guidelines outlined by relevant professional organizations and demonstrating integrity and respect for individuals' rights and dignity. - 8.
 Experiential Learning: Graduates will have engaged in meaningful experiential learning opportunities throughout the program, gaining practical experience in applying behavior analysis principles in diverse settings under the guidance of experienced mentors and supervisors.